sb2nov/week1-devops/README.md

 ### 'initial_starter_code' contains the inital code to start with
 ### 'test' - The state of the project with a wrong test added for reference - this is supposed to fail the merge to master process in our workflow
 </br>

+## License
+This project is licensed under the MIT License.
+Created by Precious Edmund.